smeehan12/2020-02-17-analysis-preservation-bootcamp/CODE_OF_CONDUCT.md

 ---
 layout: page
-title: "Contributor Code of Conduct"
+title: "Code of Conduct"
 ---
-As contributors and maintainers of this project, we pledge to follow the [Carpentry Code of Conduct][coc].
+As contributors and maintainers of this project, we pledge to follow the [Bootcamp's Code of Conduct][bootcamp-coc].

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by following our [reporting guidelines][coc-reporting].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by following the reporting guidelines outlined at [CERN Code of Conduct][coc].

 {% include links.md %}